standard-crypto/ENS-Guilds/README.md

 ### Setting Up a Guild

-For the ENSGuilds contract to operate it must be approved by the guild name's owner to update ENS state for the name.
+For the ENSGuilds contract to operate, it must be authorized by the Guild name's owner to update ENS state for the name.

 The original name owner still keeps ownership of the name, and only appoints the ENSGuilds contract as an approved manager of their names.
 (See [ENS documentation](https://docs.ens.domains/contract-api-reference/ens#set-approval)).
 The